ProvableHQ/leo/documentation/language/programs_in_practice/functions.md

 ## The Constructor

-The `constructor` is the one other function-like declaration inside a `program {}` block.
-Unlike the entry, `final`, and `view` functions above, it is never called directly: the network runs it on-chain at deployment and on every upgrade to enforce the program's upgrade policy.
-It is documented alongside the other program-level declarations under [Constructor](../structure.md#constructor), with the full upgrade-policy semantics in the [Upgrading Programs guide](../../guides/program_upgradability.md).
+The `constructor` is the other function-like declaration in a `program {}` block.
+You do not call it directly.
+The network runs it on-chain during deployment and each upgrade.
+The constructor enforces the program upgrade policy.
+See [Constructor](../structure.md#constructor) and the [Upgrading Programs guide](../../guides/program_upgradability.md).

 ## Helper Function